fxlrnrpt/pydra/README.md

 # PydraConf

 Python-native hierarchical configuration management with Pydantic.
-Like Hydra, but YAML-haters.
+Like Hydra, but for YAML-haters.

 ## Features